Exploring the Rashomon Set for Concept-Based Models: Related Work

-\textbf{Deep Ensembles.} Deep ensembles train multiple independent networks and average their predictions to improve accuracy, calibration, and out-of-distribution behavior \cite{lakshminarayanan2017deepensembles, Stickland2020DiverseEI, Fort2019DeepEA}.
-Among many studies in this field, more closely related to our setting are methods that encourage diversity among ensemble members through explicit regularization \cite{shui2018diversity}, specialized ensemble layers \cite{DiverseNNEnsemble}, or saliency-guided diversity objectives \cite{dereka2023sdde}.
-However, the goal of deep ensembles is fundamentally different from ours.
+\textbf{Deep Ensembles.} Deep ensembles train multiple networks and average their predictions to improve accuracy, calibration, and out-of-distribution behavior \citep{lakshminarayanan2017deepensembles, Stickland2020DiverseEI, Fort2019DeepEA,yang2020dverge,zhou2018diverse,yang2021trs}.
+Among many studies in this field, more closely related to our setting are methods that encourage diversity among ensemble members \citep{shui2018diversity, DiverseNNEnsemble, dereka2023sdde}.
+However, the goal of deep ensembles is \textbf{fundamentally different} from ours.
 Deep ensembles aggregate multiple models to produce a single improved predictor, and the individual members are not required to be strong or meaningfully different on their own.
-In contrast, our goal is to find a diverse set of individually accurate models, where each model achieves high performance but relies on distinct internal reasoning.
+In contrast, our goal is to find a \textit{diverse set of individually accurate models}, where each model achieves high performance but relies on distinct internal reasoning.
 Each model stands on its own, rather than being combined with others.

-\textbf{Adapters.} Adapters can tune pretrained models by adding small, trainable modules that allow parameter-efficient tuning for downstream tasks.
-Various adapter designs have been proposed for different backbone architectures \cite{rebuffi2017residual, houlsby2019adapters}.
-LoRA \cite{hulora} and its variant \cite{Liu2024DoRAWL} are widely used, which injects low-rank matrices into transformer projections.
-For Vision Transformers, AdaptFormer \cite{Chen2022AdaptFormerAV}, ViT-Adapter \cite{Chen2022VisionTA}, and Conv-Adapter \cite{Chen2022ConvAdapterEP} extend adapter designs for dense or spatial tasks with minimal parameters.

-Some recent work ensembles multiple LoRA modules attached to a shared backbone to improve performance while remaining parameter-efficient, for example by learning member-specific matrices \citep{muhlematter2024lora}, training multiple mini-LoRA modules \citep{ren2024melora}, combining multiple adapters \citep{bai2024advancing}, varying adapter structures \citep{wu2024decorrelating}, or modifying the training process \citep{li2025ensembles}.
-In this paper, we leverage adapter modules to train multiple diverse models efficiently, where each model independently achieves high accuracy without relying on ensemble aggregation.